-The Bluefield State University Student Health Center is an innovative academic nurse-managed health care service located on the Bluefield campus in Room #210 of the Ned E. Shott Physical Education Building.
+The Bluefield State University Student Health Center is an innovative academic nurse-managed health care service located on the Bluefield campus in 210 Ned E. Shott Physical Education Building.
 Employees and faculty who choose to use the Center must pay a minimal utilization fee.